 Students may develop other areas of study in consultation with their advisory committee.
 Courses are not limited to those departments and schools participating in the Committee on Law and Social Sciences.
 Program of Study.
 Students entering the program with a master's degree in the social sciences, philosophy, a relevant interdisciplinary field, or a Juris Doctorate (J.D.), must complete a minimum of 54 semester hours of study beyond the master's or J.D. degree, including 24 semester hours of dissertation and research.
-Applicants holding only the baccalaureate degree are required to complete an additional 30 hours of graduate credit for a total of 84 semester hours.
-The student should expect to devote at least one to two years to complete the dissertation.
-At least 30 hours of dissertation and research hours must be taken at ASU.
-After students are admitted to the Ph.D. program, they must spend at least two consecutive semesters in full-time residence at ASU.
+Applicants holding only the baccalaureate degree are required to complete a total of 84 semester hours.
+At least 30 hours of the 84 semester hours on the approved Ph.D. program of study must be completed after admission into the program.
+The Graduate College also requires that two consecutive semesters, subsequent to admission to the program, must be spent in full-time residence at ASU.
 Foreign Language Requirements.
 None.